A Spokane Police detective has been placed on administrative leave after he was charged with obstructing a Fish and Wildlife law enforcement officer.

 “As the subject arrived at the door, I put both my hands on his bicep and told him that he needed to get behind the pickup.
 The subject told me to get my hands off of him.
 I maneuvered his arm into the goose-neck escort hold,” Spurbeck wrote.
 “Once I had the goose-neck hold applied, he said, ‘What are you doing?
 You don’t have a right to touch me!’ ”

-Spurbeck then told Harvey that if he didn’t follow instructions he would be taken to jail.
+Spurbeck then told Harvey that if he didn’t follow instructions that he would be taken to jail.

 “Again in a raised voice, the subject said that he wasn’t obstructing, and that he knew what obstructing was,” Spurbeck wrote.
 “I said other law enforcement officers would have taken him to jail by now.
 The subject started to comply so I released him from the goose-neck hold.”